sinequa/sba-angular/docs/modules/pepper/pepper.md

 - `<gridster-item>`: A component provided by the [angular-gridster2](https://tiberiuzuld.github.io/angular-gridster2/) library for wrapping each widget of the dashboard.
 This component will be responsible for managing the positioning, dragging and resizing of the widgets.
 The component takes in an **`item`** object (of type [`GridsterItem`](https://github.com/tiberiuzuld/angular-gridster2/blob/master/projects/angular-gridster2/src/lib/gridsterItem.interface.ts)).
 - `<sq-dashboard-item>`: A Sinequa component that is defined in the Pepper app (`app/dashboard/dashboard-item.component.ts`).
 This component is essentially a switch to display the right component in function of the widget type.
 The widget type is passed via the **`config`** input.
 Notice that the `item` input of `<gridster-item>` is also used for this `config` input.
 This is because we chose to use a single object to manage both the state of the widget ([`GridsterItem`](https://github.com/tiberiuzuld/angular-gridster2/blob/master/projects/angular-gridster2/src/lib/gridsterItem.interface.ts) interface) and its configuration (`DashboardItem` interface).
 The `DashboardItem` interface is in fact a direct extension of [`GridsterItem`](https://github.com/tiberiuzuld/angular-gridster2/blob/master/projects/angular-gridster2/src/lib/gridsterItem.interface.ts).

-Notice in the snippet above that the list of items, as well the options of the dashboard, are managed by a new `DashboardService`.
-This service is a Sinequa service that lives in the Pepper app (`app/dashboard/dashboard.service.ts`).

-This service manages the following tasks:
+Notice in the snippet above that the list of dashboard items, as well the options of the dashboard, are managed by a new `DashboardService`.
+This Angular service, which lives in the Pepper app (`app/dashboard/dashboard.service.ts`), manages the following tasks:

 - Storing the state of the dashboard and its global options.
 - Generating the dashboard menu shown above (`createDashboardActions()` method).